Cultured Guru Logo

 Choosing the Right Green Beans for Fermentation

-• Green beans should be untrimmed and loose from the store or farmers’ market.
-DO NOT buy green beans that have been trimmed, triple washed, and packaged in a plastic bag because they will not ferment well.
+• When making fermented green beans, they should be untrimmed and loose from the store or farmers’ market.
+DO NOT buy green beans that have been trimmed, triple-washed, and packaged in a plastic bag because they will not ferment well.
 It is possible to have success with the bagged type of green beans; however, it is more likely that the fermentation fails.

 • Good options for sourcing quality green beans are your local farmers market, Whole Foods Market, sprouts market, and open-aired produce stands.
 Many grocery stores that have a fresh produce section with vegetables not packaged in plastic also carry fresh green beans.